 It depends on the individual home state’s DMV regulations.
 Therefore, out-of-state defendants who pick up a traffic citation in Nevada should speak with an attorney in their home state.

-A Nevada conviction for not yielding before making a left turn can be sealed one (1) year after the case ends (in most cases).10 But when the charge gets dismissed, there is no waiting period — the defendant can petition for a record seal immediately.11
+An old misdemeanor conviction from before January 1, 2023 can be sealed one (1) year after the case ends (in most cases).
+But if the charge got dismissed, there is no waiting period — the defendant can petition for a record seal immediately.11

 12. Will I get deported?

 Legal aliens do not have to worry about getting deported for violating NRS 484B.253.
-But in light of the current political climate, all non-citizens are strongly urged to talk to a lawyer whenever they are facing criminal charges to discuss the latest laws.
-Learn more about the criminal defense of immigrants in Nevada.
+But in light of the current political climate, all non-citizens are strongly urged to talk to a lawyer whenever they are facing traffic charges to discuss the latest laws.

 Considering that most prosecutors are willing to extend a good plea deal, defendants are encouraged to fight the case.
 If all goes well, the defendant will get no new demerit points or car insurance hikes.